pandafisk/Key-Value-Store/README.md

 ### Remote CRUD

+For doing CRUD operation in the database, a client must be connected to a server that has a running DB node.

-To connect a client to one of the servers start the erlang shell with a name, and same cookies as previously, and call the `kv_db_client:connect_client/1` to get a server assigned for further use.
-It is used to route client request randomly to any server so that one server doesn't take too much load.
+To connect a client to one of the servers, it should have same cookies and call the `kv_db_client:connect_client/1` with a known server sname.
+In this way, the client node is not necessarily connecting to that server but it gets a server assigned randomly for further use.

+In a nut shell, `kv_db_client:connect_client/1` method is used to get a server name randomly so that one server doesn't have to take too much load.

 ```erlang
 > erl -sname hans -setcookies 1234